 Green Hedges seeks to admit students who will be successful in our program.
 Admission is based upon academic records, recommendation statements, formal assessment results, and a personal interview.
 The student assessment visit, which assesses developmental readiness, academic aptitude, behavioral matters, and work habits at age appropriate levels, also informs the School’s decision.
 Green Hedges School does not discriminate on the basis of race, sex, religion, or national origin in the administration of its educational policies.

 Montessori Full-Day and Grades 1 -5: 8:15 am–3:15 pm

 Grade 6 – Grade 8: 8:15 am – 3:30 pm

 Yes!
 Each year some students are accepted from the wait pool.
 Movement from the wait pool most often occurs before June 1, but can happen up to the first day of school.
 The admission office welcomes contact from wait pool families seeking status updates throughout the spring and summer.

 Applicants receive either an offer of enrollment, are declined enrollment, or an offer in the qualified wait pool.
 A wait pool letter signifies that the applicant met all admission requirements but has applied to a grade where not enough spaces are available to accommodate the number of qualified applicants.
 If the Admission Committee finds, in their opinion, that Green Hedges is not a good match for an applicant at the time of application, the applicant receives a letter of denial.

 Regular admission decisions will be mailed on or after March 1 if the child’s application process has been completed.
-Financial Aid awards are made on or before March 15.
 Rolling admission begins in April for grade levels with available spaces.